Through the years, privacy has gained relevance and expanded to new dimensions following the evolution of communication.

 Customers want to know how their personal information is handled, what it is used for, and who it is shared with if that is the case.

 Depending on the industry of your business, there are different security needs to accomplish, among them:

-While previously not much attention was paid to data privacy and users were unaware of potential risks, recent campaigns have demonstrated the vulnerability of data online and users are now more concerned about their personal information more than ever, which is why companies around the world need to pay attention to the trends in this area.
+While previously not much attention was paid to data privacy and users were unaware of potential risks, recent campaigns have demonstrated the vulnerability of data online.
+Therefore, today users are more concerned about their personal information than ever.
+This is why companies around the world need to pay attention to the trends in this area.

 According to Legal Reader, digital advertising will experience systematic changes.
-Today, more than ever, customers assume a value-based perspective and appreciate companies that handle data ethically, CMOs will, therefore, need to focus on strategic changes to their ecosystem.
+Today customers assume a value-based perspective and appreciate companies that handle data ethically, CMOs will, therefore, need to focus on strategic changes to their ecosystem.

 One way to achieve it is by collecting zero-party data.
 CMOS will partner with security, risks, and privacy counterparts.